Bernard Weatherill: Life peer

-Personal life
+Later life

-He became a Freeman of the City of London in 1949, and of the London Borough of Croydon in 1983.

 In 1989, he succeeded Lord Blake as High Bailiff and Searcher of the Sanctuary of Westminster Abbey.
 He resigned both of those offices at the end of 1998 in protest at the manner in which the Dean and Chapter dealt with terminating the employment of the organist.
-He was succeeded by Sir Roy Strong.
+He was succeeded by Roy Strong.

 He was Vice-Chancellor of the British charitable Order of St John from 1983 to 2000, and was a knight of the Order from 1992.

 An Urdu speaker, he was decorated with the Hilal-i-Pakistan (Crescent of Pakistan, second class) by the Government of Pakistan in 1993.

-In 1994, he was named a Deputy Lieutenant of Kent.
+In 1994, he was named a deputy lieutenant of Kent.

 He was a member of the European Reform Forum.

-Weatherill was an advocate of vegetarianism and appeared at the first Vegetarian Rally in Hyde Park in 1990, alongside Tony Benn.
-He once stated, "as a life long vegetarian I believe that since man cannot give life he has no moral right to take it away".
+Weatherill was an advocate of vegetarianism and appeared at the first Vegetarian Rally in Hyde Park, London in 1990, alongside Tony Benn.
+He once stated, "as a lifelong vegetarian I believe that since man cannot give life he has no moral right to take it away".

 In 2005, he announced he was suffering from prostate cancer.
-On 6 May 2007, he died at the age of 86 in the Marie Curie Community Hospice in Caterham, Surrey, after a short illness.
+On 6 May 2007, he died from cancer at the Marie Curie Community Hospice in Caterham, Surrey, aged 86.

 Bernard Weatherill House, council offices in Croydon, is named after him.

-He married Daphne Eatwell in 1949: the couple had three children: